When I was younger I would sleepwalk, back before there was nowhere to go.

 Passing under the scaffolding of an unfinished building, we hurdled the lip of a paneless storefront window.

 Chained to the raw concrete pillars inside which jutted up from the linoleum were three bikes.
-Three beautiful petrol powered bikes.
+Three beautiful petrol and electric powered bikes.
 Waiting.

 Skrimp clapped his hands together.
 “Hey now, baby!”